Table of Contents

 A reason adaptogens may be so useful in improving energy levels is the way they treat adrenal fatigue, or a general over-taxing of the adrenal glands.
 Sometimes called hypoadrenia, adrenal fatigue is not a diagnosable condition in the west but shares many features with what traditional Chinese medicine calls “sub-optimal health status.”
 (8)

-There are several adaptogens that function well as natural energy boosters, including ashwagandha, rhodiola rosea, and holy basil.
+In addition, there are several adaptogens that function well as natural energy boosters, including ashwagandha, rhodiola rosea, and holy basil.

 Perhaps one of the most versatile and health-promoting herbs on the planet, ashwagandha is a powerful antioxidant that also reduces inflammation.
 Scientific reviews talk about the many benefits of ashwagandha, like its ability to fight tumors, reduce and reverse oxidative stress, improve immune responses, and even improve heart health.
-(9) It may even have some unique health benefits for men.
+(9)

 One study of ashwagandha in athletes discovered that when given ashwagandha, elite cyclists had better endurance.
 (11)